I had this excellent question this week from a subscriber:

 In business, the same concepts can apply.
 Take for example the world of online SaaS businesses.
 It is not a world I personally know much about, but you can use this approach to quickly establish an Intelligent Naive question set that will rapidly help your understanding, and from there develop your data and insights strategy to inform it.

 So the flippant answer to What it Takes to Win in a SaaS, is, of course, that the business must make lots of profit.

-The second order questions might consider the more important question of When? i.e. when does the business need to make lots of profit?
-What is the trade-off between reinvestment (for growth, and therefore more profit in the future) verses taking the profit now?
+The second-order questions might consider the more important question of When? i.e. when does the business need to make lots of profit?
+What is the trade-off between reinvestment (for growth, and therefore more profit in the future) versus taking the profit now?

 You might break that down further by considering the customer in one of your WITTW legs.
 And to flesh that out some Intelligent Naive questions you’d probably want specific answers too, might include:

 - How costly is it to get new customers?